nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for StoreClass.

 1. Use the terminal to run the jar file
    - How to run a jar file using Terminal?
 See [here](https://www.youtube.com/watch?v=j7A7DOZePXs)